jolonf/bsvpush/README.md

   "sponsor": {
     "to": "jolon@moneybutton.com"
   },
-  "version": "0.0.1"
+  "version": "0.0.1",
+  "hidden": false
 }
 ```

-The properties should be self explanatory.
 The ```sponsor``` property is used to create a moneybutton.
 The properties of the ```sponsor``` property should be compatible with moneybutton and should be able to be applied directly to the moneybutton configuration object.
 This allows for more complex transactions such as sending to multiple accounts, which can be used to support projects that your project may rely on.

+If the ```hidden``` property is set to ```true```, [codeonchain.network](https://codeonchain.network) won't include the repository in any of its listings.
+The repository will be viewable if provided with a direct link to the transaction.

 ## push